jupyterhub/the-littlest-jupyterhub/docs/howto/env/user-environment.rst

 User environment location
 =========================

-The user environment is a conda enviornment set up in ``/opt/tljh/user``, with a Python3 kernel as the default.
+The user environment is a conda environment set up in ``/opt/tljh/user``, with a Python3 kernel as the default.
 It is readable by all users, but writeable only by users who have root access.
 This makes it possible for JupyterHub admins (who have root access with ``sudo``) to install software in the user environment easily.